 - Install the NuGet package.

-- Check your application's performance in New Relic.
+- Wait a few minutes, then check your app's performance in New Relic.

 - Sign in to the Windows Azure Management Portal, and select New.